privong/papers-in-markdown/aastex62/demo.md

 Commonly used languages for this include Haskell, lua, and python^[Using either the `panflute` or `pandocfilters` modules.].
 Note that a lua parser is included with `pandoc` versions 2.0 and newer, and the use of lua filters is faster than other options.

-We have already seen two filters, `pandoc-citeproc` and `pandoc-crossref`.
-These filters are somewhat complex, owing to their significant functionality.

-Simple filters are straightforward to construct and we demonstrate one here.
+Simple filters are straightforward to construct and I demonstrate one here.
 With output formats besides \aastex\ in mind, the acknowledgments portion of the document has been delineated in the Markdown file as a macro: `{{acknowledgments}}`.
-However we want to automatically convert this to the \TeX\ source appropriate for the jounral's template.
+However it is desirable to automatically convert this to the \TeX\ source appropriate for the jounral's template.
 For \aastex\, this is the `\acknowledgments` macro.
 The following filter, written in lua, performs this translation when included as part of the `pandoc` invocation: